 The Directors and Management of OKH Global Ltd. ("the Company") and its subsidiaries (collectively "the Group") are committed to uphold good corporate governance.
-This commitment and continuous support of the Code of Corporate Governance 2018 ("the Code") can be seen from the Directors' and Management's effort to observe high standards of transparency, accountability and integrity in managing the Group's business in order to create value for its stakeholders and safeguard the Group's assets.
+This commitment and continuous support of the Code of Corporate Governance 2018 (last amended on 11 January 2023) ("the Code") and accompanying Practice Guidance (last amended on 11 January 2023) can be seen from the Directors' and Management's effort to observe high standards of transparency, accountability and integrity in managing the Group's business in order to create value for its stakeholders and safeguard the Group's assets.